Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Introduction

 \section{Introduction}

 In the past decade, the LIGO/Virgo/KAGRA collaboration has published the first observations of gravitational waves from compact binary mergers in the kilo-Hertz frequency band \citepLVK{}.
 These measurements probe populations of stellar mass binary black holes and neutron stars which electromagnetic observations cannot probe except by targeting X-ray emission from accreting binaries \citep{Fabbiano2006,Remillard_2006,miller-jones_2014, Inoue2022, Fortin2023}.
-However, X-ray emission catches only a subset of all the compact object binaries, particularly those that are actively accreting at the current time.
 In the 2030s, the Laser Interferometer Space Antenna (LISA) will be the first space-based gravitational wave interferometer \citepLISAMission{}.
 LISA will be most sensitive in a lower gravitational wave frequency than its extant ground-based counterparts and will observe detached compact binaries, such as the Double White Dwarf (DWD) population in The Milky Way \citepLISAGalacticBinaries{} .